martdegraaf/martdegraaf.github.io/src/blog/content/posts/clean-up-appplication-insights/index.md

 ## Application dependencies

 Dependencies are really important.
-But when saving too much or calling too frequently it can lead up to a lot of money.
+But when saving too much dependency logging it can lead to a lot of money.
 This query will give you insights into the biggest dependencies, it is a multiply of the number of calls and the size of all dependencies, the same as with traces.

 ```sql {linenos=table,file=AppDependenciesByCosts.kusto}
 ```